AhmedAbogameel/java_social_posts_app/README.md

 # FirebaseAuth Email & OTP.

+# FirebaseStorage for storing profile images.

-# GetImage from gallery then upload to FirebaseAccount
+# GetImage from gallery then upload to FirebaseStorage.

 # LocalNotification.